Activate, suspend, or revoke a card

 Revoking a card is a one-way action.
 The card cannot be reactivated.

-- Go to the Card Issuing > Cards screen.
+- Go to Issuing > Cards.

 - Select the card you want to revoke.